 Designing Environments for Learning

-Our project involved almost 100 internal and external experts and users.
-As a result, a working group on “Learning Spaces” (AG Lernräume) now connects the different players in the fields of campus infrastructure and services as well as didactics, in an ongoing process of conducting projects, evaluating and refining rooms and processes alike.
+The working group on “Learning Spaces” (AG Lernräume) tries to find appropriate answers to these questions.
+It connects the different players in the fields of campus infrastructure and services as well as didactics, in an ongoing process of conducting projects, evaluating and refining rooms and processes alike.
 Various pilot projects explore ways and methods e.g. of appropriate user participation, be it in workshops, through interviews or questionnaires, or in a permanent student group for early feedback on ideas and projects.

 For information on the learning spaces available at the University of Basel, please visit https://www.unibas.ch/de/Studium/Im-Studium/Lernraeume.html.